JesutoniAderibigbe/EVAPOTRANSPIRATION_LATEST/README.md

 Resolve the errors and warnings that are shown in the application.

+### Project Overview

+This project is a comprehensive weather application designed to calculate evapotranspiration based on data retrieved from the openweatherapi.org.
+Evapotranspiration is a crucial parameter in agricultural and environmental studies, representing the sum of evaporation and plant transpiration from the Earth's land surface to the atmosphere.

+The application fetches real-time weather data using the WeatherData object, which includes various meteorological parameters such as temperature, humidity, wind speed, and cloud cover.
+It leverages the geolocator package to access the precise latitude and longitude of the user's location, ensuring accurate data input for evapotranspiration calculations.

+Furthermore, the project provides a user-friendly interface for easy navigation and interaction, adhering to Figma design guidelines for better UI accuracy.
+With a structured application architecture and attention to code formatting and readability, developers can easily maintain and extend the functionality of the application.

 ### Support

 If you have any problems or questions, go to our Discord channel, where we will help you as quickly as possible: https://discord.com/invite/rFMnCG5MZ7